 A New Reality

 The shifted manufacturing focus has allowed Malta’s manufacturing workers to ‘trade up’ to more challenging and better-paying work, while Maltese goods increasingly compete with sophisticated products in international markets.
 The island has attracted businesses from higher-value-added and knowledge-based industries that include pharmaceuticals, mechanical engineering, electronics, maritime products, biomedical equipment, as well as packaging and security systems.
-Malta’s manufacturing sector contributes some 10% to the country’s GDP, and it employs approximately 24,000 people – around 15% of the island’s labour force.
+Malta’s manufacturing sector contributes some 10% to the country’s GDP, and it accounts for approximately 11% of full-time jobs.
 The two strongest segments of the manufacturing sector are electronics and the food and beverage industry, followed by activities such as precision engineering and pharmaceuticals – the latter, in particular, has blossomed in recent years.
 Companies are mainly producing generics and taking advantage of the Bolar Exemption that allows development work of pharmaceuticals before patent expiry.

 There is widespread agreement that Malta’s manufacturing industry will continue to play a significant role in the economy, and it is encouraging to see that new companies are setting up.
 The latest addition to Malta’s manufacturing industry is Crane Currency, a banknote printing company from the US, that has chosen Malta for its latest US$100 million investment in a new plant that will create up to 300 jobs.
 De La Rue, another currency printing company that has been based in Malta for some 40 years, had announced in December 2015 that it was to reduce its workforce by 300 over a period of three years, however the firm revoked its decision and will continue operating from its Malta base.